awhitefield8/AIPI590ProjectTeamMSEC/README.md

 | HM: GRU-NonDL   |  0.0123  |  0.0086   |  0.0168   |   0.0100    |  0.0202  |  0.0109      | 0.0226 |   0.0115     |
 | HM: GRU-SA2C   |  0.0121  |   0.0087   |  0.01838   |   0.0107    |   0.0216  |  0.0116     | 0.0242  |   0.0122     |

+### Clicks

-We then compared the results by click for the RR data.
+We then compare the results based on clicks.
+Note that this data does not exist for the HM data.

 | **Models**         | **HR@5** | **NDCG@5** | **HR@10** | **NDCG@10** | **HR@15** | **NDCG@15** | **HR@20** | **NDCG@20** |
 | :---------:        | :------: | :------:   | :-------: | :-------:   | :-------: | :-------:   | :-------: | :-------:   |